Kandi Burruss And Porsha Williams React To NeNe Leakes’ ‘WWHL’ Comments Regarding Phaedra Parks And Porsha

-Viewers saw NeNe Leakes get closer to both Phaedra Parks and Porsha Williams on season 7 of The Real Housewives of Atlanta.
+Viewers saw NeNe Leakes get closer to both Phaedra Parks and Porsha Williams on Season 7 of The Real Housewives of Atlanta.
 Yet it seems that while Phaedra and Porsha’s friendship remains strong, the same can’t be said for NeNe’s friendships with the two women.
-During NeNe’s appearance on Andy Cohen’s talk show Watch What Happens Live on Sunday night, NeNe actually took Kandi Burruss’ side when it comes to her current feud with former friend Phaedra.
+During NeNe’s appearance on Andy Cohen’s talk show Watch What Happens Live on Sunday night, NeNe actually took Kandi Burruss’ side when it came to her current feud with former friend Phaedra.
 NeNe also lashed out at Porsha for pretending as if she doesn’t know why they’re no longer friends.

 Kandi was apparently so happy to hear what NeNe said on Watch What Happens Live that she wanted everyone to see and hear it for themselves.
 Kandi posted a clip of NeNe basically saying that Kandi is right in regards to spilling Phaedra’s secrets since Phaedra betrayed her first.
 In her caption, Kandi wrote that she has kept her mouth shut for years while being “dragged” on and off-camera by Phaedra.
 Kandi admitted that she finally had enough of Phaedra “blast[ing] the hell out of [her] all the time” and chose to speak up for herself this year.
 In a direct dig at Phaedra, Kandi ended her post by including a riff on Phaedra’s “Fix It Jesus” saying.